Skip to content

 2. Request an interactive outgoing payment grant

-Your user indicates they want to make payments of up to $100 CAD a month for three months.
+Remember, your user wants to send payments of up to $100 CAD a month for three months.
 The amount resets each month and any unspent portions don’t roll over.

 const grant = await client.grant.request(